Arkham/jsdayit/talk.md

 ---

+# How long does it take to run your test suite?
+1-10 mins 🤚

+---

+# How long does it take to run your test suite?
+10-20 mins 🤚

+---

+# How long does it take to run your test suite?
+20+ mins 🤚

+---

-# Who trusts their test suites to catch all regressions after a refactor that touches 20 files? 🤚
+# Who trusts their test suites to catch<br>all regressions after a refactor<br>that touches 20 files? 🤚

 ---